 What are Metering Modes?

-This is the technical term for your camera figuring out how much light there is when you point it at someone or something.
+This is the technical term for your the ways your camera figures out how much light there is when you point it at someone or some cat.

 There are three main metering options, or modes, used by DSLR users.
 I recommend exploring each one in turn so you can make your own informed decisions about which works best with the pictures you plan to take.